 Cadence as a Sign of Good Form

-One of the most common form mistakes I see in many runners is the overstriding.
+One of the most common running form mistakes I see in many runners is the overstriding.
 When you overstride, you’ll tend to lock your knees and slam your heel hard on the ground on every foot strike.

 Here is the good news

 One way to fix overstriding is to increase your running cadence.
 By doing so, you’ll be taking smaller steps, with each foot landing underneath your hips, thus, within your center of gravity.

 Increasing cadence can also result in more efficient running as you translate that energy into forward momentum.